 Conquering these mountains will earn you a fantastic sense of achievement and give you something in common with the most elite cyclists of the past century!

-Depending on your flight arrangements, you can either take the group transfer from Toulouse or meet at our hotel in Foix*, in the foothills of the Pyrenees, (approx 1 hour from Toulouse).
+We meet at the hotel in Foix*, in the foothills of the Pyrenees, (approx 1 hour from Toulouse).
 After assembling and checking your bike, any free time can be spent exploring this lovely town, dominated by its ancient hilltop castle.
 In the evening we gather for dinner and a trip briefing.
 Night hotel.

 (Lunch not included)

 *It is easiest to fly to Toulouse and make your own way to the hotel.
 If you need details of local transfers, we would be more than happy to help, just get in touch!